zaidmaknojia/RPL/README.md

 ### Getting Started
 To get started, navigate to the dir within your system where the downloaded files are stored in Terminal or Command Prompt.
 Enter ```./redact.sh``` for the Interactive Interpreter for Redaction.
-Enter ```./redact.sh <file name>```to run the interpreter for the result given by the input file.
+Enter ```./redact.sh <file name/path>```to run the interpreter for the result given by the input file.

 ### Syntax
 In Documentations folder under the file "Syntax.md"